Thermophysical properties of argon gas from improved two-body interaction potential: Pair potential for the argon dimer

-Expectation values of the one-electron relativistic operators, $\hat{H}_\mathrm{mv}$ and $\hat{H}_\mathrm{D1}$, are usually larger in magnitude than the expectation values of the two-electron relativistic operators, $\hat{H}_\mathrm{D2}$ and $\hat{H}_\mathrm{oo}$, have opposite sign, and cancel each other to a large extent \cite{Piszczatowski2008}.
-Therefore, it is advantageous to consider them always as a sum, introducing the Cowan--Griffin correction \cite{Cowan:76} defined as the expectation value of the operator
+Expectation values of the one-electron relativistic operators, $\hat{H}_\mathrm{mv}$ and $\hat{H}_\mathrm{D1}$, are usually larger in magnitude than the expectation values of the two-electron relativistic operators, $\hat{H}_\mathrm{D2}$ and $\hat{H}_\mathrm{oo}$, but have opposite signs and cancel each other to a large extent \cite{Piszczatowski2008}.
+Therefore, it is advantageous to use their sum -- the Cowan--Griffin correction \cite{Cowan:76} defined as the expectation value of the operator